meyoungorcl/apex-atp/3-build-database-objects-in-autonomous-database.md

 ## Summary

 This completes Module 3.
-At this point you know how to use both APEX's SQL Workshop as well as SQL Developer Web to create and modify database objects.
-You also know how to use the Data Modeler in SQL Developer Web to create an ERD.
+At this point you know how to use Quick SQL to generate database objects using a SQL shorthand.
+You also know how to use SQL Developer Web to maintain database objects and generate ERDs.
 [Click here](4-create-and-modify-an-apex-app.md) to navigate to Module 4.